devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 Virtual decks need to be declared at two places:

 1. [[Deck Internals|Definition of the deck]], number of buttons, icon sizes, and layout of buttons.
-This allows Cockpitdecks to determine the virtual deck capabilities and key arrangement for drawing, like any other real physical deck.
+This allows Cockpitdecks to determine the web deck capabilities and key arrangement for drawing, like any other real physical deck.
 2. *Use of the deck*, like any regular deck, with its Layout and is configuring parameters.
 To use a web deck it must appear in the list of decks in the `deckconfig/config.yaml` file of an aircraft.

 Web Decks communicate with Cockpitdecks through Websockets.
 A WebSocket proxy server control Interactions between Web Decks and Cockpitdecks.

 # Web Deck Definition

 Web decks can be defined at two locations.
-Cockpitdecks defined a few virtual web decks to help development of physical decks.
+Cockpitdecks defined a few web decks to help development of physical decks.
 They are provided with Cockpitdecks and are not meant to be altered by users.

-However, a cockpit designer may want to add her or his own virtual web deck.
-To do so, and to prevent adding files to Cockpitdecks source code, it is possible to define additional virtual deck types in the `deckconfig` folder of an aircraft.
+However, a cockpit designer may want to add her or his own web deck.
+To do so, and to prevent adding files to Cockpitdecks source code, it is possible to define additional web deck types in the `deckconfig` folder of an aircraft.

 ```
 deckconfig